Princess Maria Elizabeth of Sweden

-Maria Elizabeth (10 March 1596 – 7 August 1618) was a Swedish princess, daughter of King Charles IX of Sweden and Christina of Holstein-Gottorp, and by marriage Duchess of Östergötland.
+Maria Elizabeth Vasa (10 March 1596 – 7 August 1618) was a Swedish princess, daughter of King Charles IX of Sweden and Christina of Holstein-Gottorp, and by marriage Duchess of Östergötland.

 Biography

 Maria Elizabeth was born in Örebro Castle, and was brought up with her brother, Gustavus Adolphus, and her cousin, John, Duke of Finland.
 She was given a good education and tutored by Johannes Bureus and Johan Skytte.
 She was reportedly a good student, with an interest in literature, and corresponded with her teacher Johan Skytte in Latin at the age of ten.

 Marriage

-In 1610, Maria Elizabeth was engaged to marry her cousin, Prince John of Sweden, Duke of Ostrogothia.
+In 1610, Maria Elizabeth was engaged to marry her cousin, Prince John of Sweden, Duke of Östergötland.
 The reason for the marriage was political and arranged by the bride's mother, queen Christina.
 John was the son of former King John III of Sweden and had rights to the throne which exceeded those of Maria Elizabeth's father.
 Although he had given up these rights and was not an ambitious person, there were concerns that he might become a threat if he were to marry a foreign princess.

 The wedding was met with opposition from the clergy, who complained both about the close relationship between the bride and the groom, which was not in accordance with the Swedish Church Ordinance 1571, as well as not having been consulted about it, but they were silenced by Queen Christina, who stated that the matter was a secular question.

-On 29 November 1612, at the age of sixteen, Princess Maria Elizabeth celebrated her wedding to the Duke of Ostrogothia in the royal palace Tre Kronor in Stockholm.
+On 29 November 1612, at the age of sixteen, Princess Maria Elizabeth celebrated her wedding to the Duke of Östergötland in the royal palace Tre Kronor in Stockholm.

-The duke and duchess hosted a luxurious court in their residences at Vadstena Castle and Bråborg Castle in the Duchy of Ostrogothia.
+The duke and duchess hosted a luxurious court in their residences at Vadstena Castle and Bråborg Castle in the Duchy of Östergötland.
 The marriage is described as unhappy, and Maria Elizabeth blamed her mother for having arranged it.
 Reportedly, none of the spouses was emotionally involved or happy about the marriage, and it was believed to have had a negative effect on both of their health.

 Duke John suffered from increasing depression from 1613 onward, and from the summer of the following year, Maria Elizabeth was affected by periods of insanity "from which she recovered only periodically her remaining days onward."
 During her periods of insanity, she occasionally lost her ability to speak, and was kept under guard, as there were fears that she would attempt suicide.
 Queen Christina is said to have regretted having arranged the marriage.
 Her illness caused great concern, and her mother often visited her in the Duchy to attend her during her illness, and her brother King Gustavus Adolphus often sent his personal royal physician to attend her.